rafelafrance/digi-leap/README.md

 - All label are extracted into their own image file.

 Scripts:
-- `fix-herbarium-sheet-names`: I had a problem where herbarium sheet file names were given as URLs and it confused the Pillow (PIL) module so I renamed the files to remove problem characters.
+- `fix-herbarium-sheet-names`: I had a problem where herbarium sheet file names were given as URLs, and it confused the Pillow (PIL) module, so I renamed the files to remove problem characters.
 You may not need this script.
 - `yolo-training`: If you are training your own YOLO7 model then you may want to use this script to prepare the images of herbarium sheets for training.
-The herbarim images may be in all sorts of sizes, and model training requires that they're all uniformly sized.
+The herbarium images may be in all sorts of sizes, and model training requires that they're all uniformly sized.
   - YOLO scripts also requires a CSV file containing the paths to the herbarium sheets and the class and location of the labels on that sheet.
 - `yolo-inference`: Prepare herbarium sheet images for inference; i.e. finding labels.
 The images must be in the same size the training data.
 - `yolo-results-to-labels`: This takes for output of the YOLO model and creates label images.
 The label name contains information about the YOLO results.
 The label name format: